- Coronavirus (COVID-19) - We are here to support you

 Rent payments are not suspended, but we are here to help if you are having any difficulty paying your rent.

-Due to the threat of coronavirus, self-service payment kiosks at Jarrow Town Hall and South Shields Town Hall are currently closed.
+Payment kiosks at Jarrow Town Hall and South Shields Town Hall are now open.

 If you are having difficulty paying your rent

 If you are having any difficulty paying your rent, contact us on 0300 123 6633.

 - have experienced a reduction in income because of coronavirus

 - usually go out to pay your rent